eshanrnh/UmbracoDocs/16/umbraco-workflow/getting-started/test.md

 ## Mixed terminology usage

-Use umbraco CMS or Umbraco cms or umbraco Cloud portal inconsistently.
+Use Umbraco CMS or Umbraco CMS or Umbraco Cloud portal inconsistently.

 ## Email and Umbraco mentions